 - The legal authority to bind your company/organization to Apple Developer Program legal agreements.

-- A registered legal entity name.
+- A registered legal entity name that corresponds to the tax ID you plan to use.
 We do not accept DBAs, Fictitious Businesses, Trade names, or branches.

 - Address for the company’s principal place of business or corporate headquarters.